 So, for all these reasons and more, Bob is our FIRST winner of the Most Improved Award.
 Congratulations, Bob!

 The winner of the "Most Improved" Award for the second 9 weeks is Cici Liu, of Wuhan, China.

 Over the past year or so, two things about Cici have made her stand out in my mind.
 First, she takes initiative to learn.
 At DreyerCoaching.com, we seldom ask our students to memorize passages, but several times her teacher, Mr. Woodson, told me that Cici had volunteered to memorize and then recite passages from her Reading 1 book about the US states like Vermont.
-He was so impressed, he would record her recitations and email them to me to look at.
+He was so impressed, he would record her recitations and email them to me to watch.
 Second, once she learned the word "mayor" in English and when she realized the Chinese meaning, she told her teacher, "I want to be the mayor of Wuhan some day."
 When I met with her for her bonus class the other day to celebrate her winning this award, I asked her why she wanted to be mayor of Wuhan.
 She told me in English, "So Wuhan can be number one."
 (Wuhan, capital of Hubei Province, sits alongside the mighty Yangtze River and is home to more than 10.6 million people.
 That means, Cici's CITY has more people than the entire US states of VIRGINIA and WEST VIRGINIA combined!